Capital Stock: Everything You Need to Know

 Outstanding shares are shares that have been issued to investors and are not owned by the company.
 To figure out your company's outstanding shares, simply subtract the number of treasury shares from the total number of issued shares.

 If you need help with authorized stock, you can post your questions on UpCounsel's lawyer marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel attended law schools such as Harvard Law and Yale Law, with an average 14 years of legal experience.
-They have worked with or on behalf of companies such as Stripe, Twilio, and Google.
+They have worked with or on behalf of companies such as Menlo Ventures, Airbnb, and Google.